nikoletaln/ERDtools/README.md

 To install ERD tools, follow these steps:

-1. Download the jar file of the latest version of ERD tools from (https://github.com/nikoletaln/thesis2) ----> fixy
+1. Download the jar file of the latest version of ERD tools from https://github.com/nikoletaln/ERDtools

 2. Run the jar file and ERD tools will launch.